apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mongodb/configuration/configuration.md

    :::note

-   If there are multiple components in a cluster, use `--component` to specify a component.
+   If there are multiple components in a cluster, use `--components` to specify a component.

    :::